 Corporate Average Fuel Economy standards are federal regulations that are set to reduce energy consumed by on-road motor vehicles.
 The National Highway Traffic Safety Administration regulates the standards, and the U.S. Environmental Protection Agency measures vehicle fuel efficiency.
-The standards specify minimum fuel consumption efficiency standards for new automobiles sold in the U.S. The standard at the time of publication of the Draft EIR/EIS was 27.5 miles per gallon for passenger cars and 20.7 miles per gallon for light-duty trucks.
+The standards specify minimum fuel consumption efficiency standards for new automobiles sold in the U.S. The current standard is 27.5 miles per gallon for passenger cars and 20.7 miles per gallon for light-duty trucks.
 On May 19, 2009, President Obama issued a Presidential Memorandum proposing a new national fuel economy program that adopts uniform federal standards to regulate both fuel economy and greenhouse gas emissions.
 The program was extended to cover model years 2017 through 2025 light-duty vehicles and ultimately requires an average fuel economy standard of 40 miles per gallon in 2025 (45 miles per gallon for cars and 32 miles per gallon for trucks).
 In March 2017, the U.S. Environmental Protection Agency released information about its intent to revisit the greenhouse gas emissions standards for model years 2017-2025.